numerai/docs/numerai-signals/signals-overview.md

 Numerai Signals allows anybody to upload stock market signals and find out how original they are vs all other signals on Numerai.
 Signals can be staked with the NMR cryptocurrency to earn rewards.
 The best most orignal signals are used in Numerai's hedge fund.

+TK link to Medium post

-## How Numerai Signals Works
+## Summary Of How Numerai Signals Works

 1. Sign up to [Numerai Signals](https://signals.numer.ai).
 Accounts are shared with the main Numerai tournament, and you can just use your email/password from there if you've already made an account with Numerai.
 2. Upload signals on stocks in our universe \(it's roughly the biggest 5000 stocks in the world, see [example signals for full universe](https://numerai-signals-public-data.s3-us-west-2.amazonaws.com/example_predictions/latest.csv)\).
-3. Prove you believe in your signals by staking them with cryptocurrency.
+3. Prove you believe your signals will continue to work on live data by staking them with cryptocurrency.
 4. Earn or lose money based on how original and good your signals are according to Numerai.

-## Signals
+## Stock Market Signals

 Stock market signals are data feeds about stocks that can be used by hedge funds like Numerai to improve performance.
 A count of the number of tweets mentioning ticker symbols in the Russell 3000 universe every day could be a signal.
 By itself, it might not be very predictive but taken together with other signals, it might improve predictive accuracy.
 Other examples of signals include signals produced from quant models such as those created on Quantopian, raw high quality data about stocks such as P/E ratios, executive compensation data, signals based on public filings or earnings calls, etc.